Taste-Safe Chia Seed Sensory Play

 White tray with yellow and pink chia seed sensory mixture inside.

 Surprisingly enough, the mixture didn’t really feel sticky to the touch and it sort of glided off our fingers.
+We also thought it was pretty cool how the colors didn’t immediately mix when our kids swirled the mixture around with their hands, and only combined after it had been played with for a while.

 Child's hand with chia seed mixture gliding off of it.